Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Hypernormalisation and convex coproducts

-As suggested in Section~8 of~\cite{Jacobs2017Hyper}, one may generalise the hypernormalisation maps by replacing the $n$ copies of $A$ with $n$ possibly distinct sets, yielding maps $\N \colon \D(A_1 + \dots + A_n) \rightarrow \D(\D A_1 + \dots + \D A_n)$ defined in an entirely analogous manner to before.
-For our purposes, we will find it more convenient to work with this asymmetric version.
-In fact, as we saw above, the key features of hypernormalisation are fully alive in the $n = 2$ case, and so in large part we will prefer to work with the binary hypernormalisation maps
+defined in an entirely analogous manner to before.
+In this paper it will be this asymmetric version of hypernormalisation that we use.
+In fact, the key features of hypernormalisation are fully alive in the $n = 2$ case, and so in large part we will concentrate on the binary hypernormalisation maps